 It makes sense because, you know, I talk with clients a lot about just getting the power of your thoughts, and getting your thoughts to work for you, instead of letting them work against you.
 So if you are, like, identifying some of the signs, the "you might be a perfectionist if"...

 You might be a perfectionist, if you want to get everything, right.
-You want everybody else to get everything, right.
+You want everybody else to get everything, right?
 You want things to be perfect, whatever perfect means to you.
 And, okay, because it isn't exceptionally high standards alone.
-That is the definition of perfectionist.
-It's also the meaning that we give to mistakes, that when we strive for perfection, but we don't hit it.
+That is the definition of a perfectionist.
+It's also the meaning that we give to mistakes, that when we strive for perfection, we don't hit it.
 It doesn't mean oh, that's information.
 We've got lessons learned.
 We see failures, as I'm a failure, right?
-We see mistakes as an assault to our self worth.
-Instead of let's take a learning mindset.
+We see mistakes as an assault on our self-worth.
+Instead let's take a learning mindset.
 Wow.
 And for the longest time, I thought my husband was so wrong.
-He would read instructions or he'd get enough research and he do something and he'd say, Okay, let's start it.
-And then he would make mistake and go, Oh, that was interesting.
+He would read instructions or he'd get enough research and he does something and he'd say, Okay, let's start it.
+And then he would make a mistake and go, Oh, that was interesting.
 Okay, well, I won't do that again.
 And then he'll move on.
-And I was like, Listen, if you would just, you know, read more research more than you get it right first, and we wouldn't have to like, do this over again.
+And I was like, Listen, if you would just, you know, read more research then you get it right first, and we wouldn't have to like, do this over again.
 Just listen to me, right?

 Michael Kithcart: 13:17